SumoLogic/sumologic-solution-templates/cloudformation-sumologic-aws-observability/scripts/AWSO-v3.0.0-StackSetMigrationScriptDesign.md

 AwsObservabilitySQSCloudTrailLogsFER
 ```

+### INSTALL_APPS=No skip
+When `--install-apps No` is passed, this phase is skipped automatically.
+If v3.0.0 is deployed without apps (`Section3aInstallObservabilityApps=No`), it will not create FERs — so there is no quota conflict and cleanup is unnecessary.
+The phase is marked done to allow resume to continue past it.

 ### Quota-too-low path
 If the remaining FER quota is below 17, the script prints the list of FERs that need manual cleanup and exits with code 2.